saikrishna62892/connections/README.md

 ### sample for beanstalkc

 ####
-    from connections import Client, SocketError as ClientSocketError, WrappedConnection, State as ClientState from beanstalkc import Connection as BeanstalkConnection, SocketError as BeanstalkSocketError
+    from connections import Client, SocketError as ClientSocketError, WrappedConnection, State as ClientState, StateSet from beanstalkc import Connection as BeanstalkConnection, SocketError as BeanstalkSocketError

     def BeanstalkClient(host = "127.0.0.1", port = 11300,